-When a complaint is received, this will be forwarded for the responsible people to be considered (this will usually be the President of the Students’ Union and the Chief Executive): they will let you know that they have received your complaint and notify you how it is to be dealt with.
+When a complaint is received, this will be forwarded for the responsible people to be considered (this will usually be the officers of the Students’ Union and the Chief Executive): they will let you know that they have received your complaint and notify you how it is to be dealt with.

 At this stage, the people involved will investigate and evaluate the complaint.
 This may include obtaining written or verbal evidence from you, any witnesses or another relevant person(s).